ipfabric/docs/docs/System_Administration/Command_Line_Interface/index.md

 Command-line also allows the use of the standard networking tools, such as telnet, ssh, traceroute, ping or tcpdump.

-From 5.0 release, `osadmin` account is no longer restricted to `chroot` only and have access to the whole system.
+From 5.0 release, `osadmin` account is no longer restricted to `chroot` only and has access to the whole system.

 The `osadmin` account has `sudo` rights with `osadmin` password and a standard 5 minutes retention.